GabP404/MyShelfie-multiplayer-game/README.md

 java -jar ./softeng-gc07.jar --cli --socket --server-address=192.168.1.100
 ```

+Also note that you can start the client in GUI mode even by just double-clicking on the `client.jar` file!
+This will start the client in GUI mode with all the default settings.

 ### Running the server

 To run the server, navigate to the `deliverables` directory where the `server.jar` file is located and run it.